 - Applicants who are already enrolled at a Japanese university or any other institution (including Japanese language schools in Japan) with a residence status of “Student” at the time of application or who will enroll in a Japanese university or any other institution prior to the start of the scholarship award period.
 However, applicants who are currently enrolled in a Japanese university/institution (or who will enroll in a Japanese university/institution) as fee-paying students and who have definite plans to complete their studies, return to their home countries, and obtain a new student visa before returning to Japan are eligible.

-Essentially, this requirement means that you cannot be enrolled in a Japanese university, language school, etc., with the intent to quit if you receive the MEXT Scholarship.
+Essentially, this requirement means you cannot be enrolled in a Japanese university, language school, etc., intending to quit if you receive the MEXT Scholarship.
 The exception applies to students who enrolled in Japanese university (or language programs) and will complete their course of studies/graduate before the start of the scholarship.
 This would have to be shown in a Certificate of Expected Graduation, etc.

-- Applicants who are planning to receive scholarship money from an organization other than MEXT (including a government organization of the applicant’s country) in addition to the scholarship money provided by MEXT during the MEXT scholarship award period.
+- Applicants who are planning to receive scholarship money from an organization other than MEXT (including a government organization of the applicant’s country) besides the scholarship money provided by MEXT during the MEXT scholarship award period.

 *Note that this does not apply to specific research grants, etc., only to scholarships that cover the same areas as the MEXT scholarship, such as travel, living, or tuition expenses.

-- Applicants who have not yet graduated from their qualifying degree at the time of application and who fail to graduate before the start of the scholarship award period.
+- Applicants who have not yet graduated from their qualifying degree at the time of application and who do not graduate before the start of the scholarship award period.

-- Applicants who have multiple nationalities, including Japan as one of the nationalities, at the time of application and who fail to renounce their Japanese citizenship prior to the start of the scholarship.
+- Applicants who have multiple nationalities that include Japan, at the time of application and who do not renounce their Japanese citizenship prior to the start of the scholarship.

-- Applicants who change their residence status in Japan to a status other than “Student” any time after arriving in Japan during the scholarship award period.
+- Applicants who change their residence status in Japan to a status other than “Student” after arriving in Japan during the scholarship award period.

 - Applicants who at the time of application intend to conduct fieldwork or internships outside of Japan or take a leave of absence during their studies for a long period of time.

-“Long period of time” is undefined, but I would interpret this as meaning any period of time that exceeds one month or interferes with coursework during the semester.
-MEXT Scholars are required to sign in once each month at their universities and show that they still have “student” residence status at that time.
-If you do not sign in on the designated date, you forfeit your stiped for the month in question and, if you miss three months in a row, you forfeit the scholarship entirely.
+“Long period of time” is undefined, but I would interpret this as meaning any period that exceeds one month or interferes with coursework during the semester.
+MEXT Scholars are required to sign in once each month at their universities and show that they still have “Student” residence status.
+If you do not sign in on the designated date, you lose your stipend for the month in question and, if you miss three months in a row, you lose the scholarship entirely.
 Fieldwork outside the country could be possible during vacation periods, for less than a month.

 - Applicants who have already obtained a doctoral degree and are applying as a non-degree student.

-Item 4, above, means that applicants for the Embassy-Recommended MEXT Scholarship for 2021 or the University-Recommended MEXT Scholarship for 2021 who are still waiting on the final confirmation from MEXT cannot apply for the Embassy-Recommended MEXT Scholarship for 2022.
-However, if you applied for either of those application processes and have already been told that your application was rejected, you are allowed to apply.
-It is only applicants who are still in the application process who are disqualified.
+Item 4, above, means that applicants for the Embassy-Recommended MEXT Scholarship for 2022 or the University-Recommended MEXT Scholarship for 2022 who are still waiting on the final confirmation from MEXT cannot apply for the Embassy-Recommended MEXT Scholarship for 2023.
+However, if you applied for either of those application processes and have already been told that your application was rejected, you may apply.
+It is only applicants who are still in the application process who are ineligible.
 (Practically speaking, applicants who have not received notification of rejection by this point should receive the scholarship without fail, so there is no need to apply in that case.)

 Willingness to Participate in Intercultural Interaction

-During your studies in Japan, you must be willing to actively participate in interaction events with local schools and communities to contribute to the strengthening of relationships between your home country and Japan.
-After graduation, you must remain in contact with your university, participate in follow-up surveys and studies, and join in activities conducted by the Japanese diplomatic mission in your home country to promote relations with Japan after returning home.
+During your studies in Japan, you must be willing to actively take part in interaction events with local schools and communities to contribute to the strengthening of relationships between your home country and Japan.
+After graduation, you must remain in contact with your university, take part in follow-up surveys and studies, and join in activities conducted by the Japanese diplomatic mission in your home country to promote relations with Japan after returning home.

-Of course, this is unmeasurable, but stating your willingness/excitement to participate in such activities during the application process where possible would help you application.
+Of course, this is unmeasurable, but stating your willingness/excitement to take part in such activities during the application process, where possible, would help you application.

 Scholarship Revocation Criteria

-Any of the following, if discovered during your application or during your scholarship award period, will result in you losing eligibility, being disqualified from the scholarship, or losing the scholarship in progress (including losing your paid ticket back to your home country).
+Any of the following, if discovered during your application or during your scholarship award period, will cause you to lose eligibility, be disqualified from the scholarship, or lose the scholarship in progress (including losing your paid ticket back to your home country).
 Students who have already started receiving the scholarship may be asked to pay back all or part of the stipend received.
-Additionally, if any of the items below are in question, then payment of your stipend may be suspended until the issue is resolved.
+If any of the items below are in question, then MEXT may suspend payment of your stipend until the issue is resolved.